Ole Miss Rebels football: Lane Kiffin era (2020–2025)

 The 2024 season proved to be a grueling season for the Ole Miss Rebels.
 Pre-season hopes were high as the 2024 roster included returning talent, such as future 2025 NFL Draft 1st round pick Jaxson Dart, and future 2025 NFL Draft 2nd round pick Tre Harris, along with promising new talent in players such as future 2025 NFL Draft 1st round pick Walter Nolen.

 In 2024, Ole Miss started 4-0, with a 76-0 win over FCS Furman (the highest-scoring shutout of the 2024 season), a 52-3 win over Middle Tennessee, a 40-6 win over Wake Forest and a 52-13 win over Georgia Southern.
 After peaking at #5 in the AP rankings, the best ranking achieved in decades, they lost at home to Kentucky, which would be the only SEC win for the Wildcats in 2024.
 They proceeded to beat South Carolina 27-3 in Columbia, but lost to the then #13 LSU Tigers in overtime, 29-26.
 They then won their next 3 games against Oklahoma, Arkansas, and then #3 ranked Georgia.
 They lost to the Florida Gators in The Swamp, officially eliminating them from College Football Playoff eligibility, finishing the season with a 9-3 regular season standing and 52-20 Gator Bowl win over Duke.

+In 2025, Ole Miss started the season ranked #21 in the AP Poll.
+They started 4-0 with a 63-7 win over Georgia State and then 2 wins over SEC teams in Kentucky (30-23) and Arkansas (41-35).
+After that, they stomped Tulane 45-10.
+In week 5, Ole Miss was ranked 13th as they played #4 LSU where they won 24-19 going into the bye week.
+Ole Miss was granted their highest AP ranking since 2015 after that at #4.
+After that, they beat Washington State by 3 before heading to Athens to play #9 Georgia.
+They went into the 4th quarter up by 9 on Georgia, but ended up losing 43-35 to go to 6-1 on the season.
+They then finished out the year winning their last 5, starting with a 34-26 road win in the rain at #13 Oklahoma.
+They came back home for 3 straight games winning all three.
+They beat South Carolina 30-14, The Citadel 49-0, and Florida 34-24.
+Ole Miss went into the Egg Bowl with a 10-1 record and beat Mississippi State for a third straight year 38-19.
+Ole Miss finished the season 11-1, their first 11-win regular season.

+As Ole Miss began preparing for the 2025 playoffs, it was reported that Kiffin was expected to leave Ole Miss to become the head coach of LSU.
+On November 30, 2025, he announced his departure for LSU.
+In the prepared statement announcing his resignation, he claimed that he had requested to coach Ole Miss through the postseason, a request that was denied by athletic director Keith Carter.